wada314/puroro/readme.md

 # subcrates
 - puroro -- The crate that the library user need to import
-- codegen -- A protoc compiler plugin
+- codegen -- Generate rust code from the given .proto files info
 - plugin -- A protoc compiler plugin
 - tests -- Test cases
 - tests-pb -- Compiling .pb files used by tests crate